Mayo Doctors Will Test Cryotherapy for Mesothelioma TumorsTreatment & Doctors

-The Pacific Meso Center in Los Angeles, whose medical adviser is well-known thoracic surgeon Dr. Robert Cameron, has performed a slightly different form of cryotherapy or cryoablation on some patients with much success.
+The Pacific Meso Center in Los Angeles, whose medical adviser is well-known thoracic surgeon Dr. Robert Cameron, has performed a slightly different form of cryotherapy, or cryoablation, on some patients with much success.

-“This is the early, explorative stage where we’re just looking at what it is doing to the body, and how it is stimulating the immune response,” Dr. Shandra Blackmon, Mayo Clinic surgeon overseeing the trial, told CBS News recently.
+“This is the early, explorative stage where we’re just looking at what it is doing to the body, and how it is stimulating the immune response,” Dr. Shanda Blackmon, Mayo Clinic surgeon overseeing the trial, told CBS News recently.

 Clinical Trial Procedure